HaCkr-EPZI-public/Queen-D/README.md

 ```
 Due to Bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Alien-Alfa or X-Asena executives do not accept responsibility.
+Absolutely, Queen-D , AAlien Alfa or X-Asena executives do not accept responsibility.
 By establishing this Software, you are deemed to have accepted these responsibilities.
 ```